 What is a Crown?

 Crowns are dental restorations also known as "caps" which are coverings that fit over teeth.
-Crowns may be necessary because of broken down old fillings, fractured, chipped or sensitive teeth.
+Crowns may be necessary because of broken-down old fillings, fractured, chipped or sensitive teeth.
 Crowns are also used to improve the appearance of natural teeth.

-Crowns are made of natural looking porcelain and are made to improve your overall smile or to blend in with your own teeth.
+Crowns are made of natural-looking porcelain and are made to improve your overall smile or to blend in with your own teeth.
 Sometimes an underlying metal shell is used under the porcelain if additional strength is needed.

 What is a Bridge?

-When teeth are missing and there are teeth on either side of the space a bridge is the ideal way to replace the missing teeth.
+When teeth are missing and there are teeth on either side of the space a bridge is an ideal way to replace the missing teeth.
 When there has been the loss of a tooth or teeth and there is a tooth on either side of the open space, replacement teeth can be attached to two crowns constructed for the 2 teeth on either side of the open space.
 This is called a bridge because it bridges the open space.

 A partial denture is a removable appliance used to replace missing teeth.
 Partials help the remaining teeth stay in position, improve the ability to speak, and equally distribute chewing stress throughout the mouth.
-Its use is generally recommended for a patient who has too many teeth missing to properly support a fixed bridge, but who doesn't yet need complete dentures.
+Its use is generally recommended for a patient who has too many teeth missing to properly support a fixed bridge, but who don't yet need complete dentures.
 A partial denture holds artificial teeth in place with a base that saddles the gums, and retainers that clasp onto adjacent teeth.
 If properly cared for, they can last as long as a fixed bridge.
 Their low cost also makes them advantageous to patients needing only one or two replacements of missing teeth.
 Maintaining a close fit is important in order to keep a partial functioning properly, so it should be checked at least once a year.

 Full dentures are a complete set of artificial teeth used to replace natural teeth lost because of disease or decay.
 There are two primary methods for fitting dentures.
 The teeth can be extracted and the gums and jaw allowed to heal before the dentures are fitted, or dentures can be prepared in advance and inserted immediately after the extraction.
 Immediate dentures are more aesthetically pleasing, but they often require several fittings as the jaw heals and changes shape.
 They also allow the advantage of never needing to appear without teeth.
 Because dentures are foreign to the mouth, they require a certain period of adjustment.
 Denture wearers must learn to chew and speak with a new set of teeth.
-However, they can be advantageous to older wearers by adding fullness to lips and cheeks, and helping to reduce the appearance of mouth wrinkles.
+However, they can be advantageous to older wearers by adding fullness to lips and cheeks and helping to reduce the appearance of mouth wrinkles.
 They also provide an alternative to patients with dental disease that want to avoid extensive treatments.

 Dental implants have advanced tremendously in the past two decades.
-Patients who previously had to be condemned to wearing loose fitting dentures now can often have their missing teeth replaced with implants.
+Patients who previously had to be condemned to wearing loose-fitting dentures now can often have their missing teeth replaced with implants.
 Healthy teeth do not always have to be cut down to install dental bridges because a missing tooth can now be replaced with dental implants!

 In the past, many patients were refused this procedure because of a lack of adequate bone.
 Today, bone grafting methods have been developed to add bone to a patient's jaw to make placing dental implants possible.